ABOUT THE WALLIS

 The Grauman Fellowship in Classical Music, funded by Walter and Peggy Grauman, provides a young classical pianist or strings musician transitioning to the professional world a unique opportunity to develop new skills, understanding, and professional relationships.
 Aside from professional advancement, the Fellow is provided the opportunity to give back to their community through a Community Outreach Project promoting awareness and accessibility to classical music.
 The Fellow will be awarded a cash award of $15,000.

-The 2022/2023 Fellowship program is open to undergraduate and graduate classical pianists or strings musicians who have received their degree between May 2021 and June 2022 from an accredited Los Angeles County college, university, or conservatory.
+The 2023-2024 Fellowship program is open to early career undergraduate and graduate classical pianists or strings musicians who will have received their degree between May 2022 and June 2023 from an accredited Los Angeles County college, university, or conservatory.

 Applicants are asked to submit a video audition showcasing exceptional talent as a classical pianist or strings musician.
 In addition to a video audition, applicants are asked to propose a community outreach project designed to promote the understanding, awareness, appreciation, accessibility, and enjoyment of classical music among a broad spectrum of people from young audiences to underrepresented or underserved communities within Los Angeles County.